 a.
-The proposed Program seeks to establish 15 new TCs and upgrade technology capabilities of existing TCs.
-It also aims to develop linkages with Indian and international research institutes, leading manufacturers.
-The Program will connect leading practices that will contribute to advancement of technology, knowledge and innovation that can be transferred to MSMEs served by each TC, thereby creating an ecosystem that fosters manufacturing competitiveness through a national system of technology centres across the country.
+The proposed Program seeks to establish 15 new TCs and upgrade technology capabilities of existing TCs and develop linkages with Indian and international research institutes, leading manufacturers.
+The Program will connect leading practices that will contribute to innovation advanced technology, knowledge and innovation that can be transferred to MSMEs served by each TC, thereby creating an ecosystem that fosters manufacturing competitiveness through a national system of technology centres across the country.